Institute for Translational Research Education in Adolescent Drug Abuse (ITRE)

 A cross-disciplinary collaborative approach is used with special attention to evidence-based practice, translational research and adolescents as an at-risk population.
 The Institute is a collaborative effort between local adolescent-serving community agencies and two colleges at the University of South Florida (the College of Behavioral & Community Sciences and the College of Public Health) and Northern Arizona University.

-In order to achieve this mission, ITRE will focus on five specific aims:
+In order to achieve this mission, ITRE focuses on five specific aims:

-Aim 1: Develop an online, distance learning platform that expands the capacity and reach of the program to regional and national audiences.
-The ITRE's graduate certificate program will underscore clinical treatment and services research and the requisite components of implementation, fidelity, evaluation and sustainability of evidence-based practices (EBPs) in community settings.
+Aim 1: By drawing on the success of ITRE we will develop an online, distance learning platform that expands the capacity and reach of the program to regional and national audiences.
+The ITRE’s graduate certificate program will underscore clinical treatment and services research and the requisite components of implementation, fidelity, evaluation, and sustainability of evidence-based practices (EBPs) in community settings.

-Aim 2: Provide an innovative service learning experience by enabling long distance and individualized service learning environments that prepare researchers on issues of child and adolescent drug abuse and other co-occurring disorders.
+Aim 2: Build upon the success of ITRE’s innovative service learning experience by enabling long distance and individualized service learning environments that prepare researchers on issues of child and adolescent drug abuse and other co-occurring disorders.
 The program provides for team mentoring that supports service learning and the practical translation of evidence-based programs to community settings.

-Aim 3: Enhance our successful recruitment of minority researchers by broadening our recruitment strategy to target behavioral health researchers with interest in working with at-risk and high-need populations including children and families of American Indian descent and those who are members of immigrant, refugee and migrant farmworker groups.
-We will further enrich the curriculum to ensure proficiency in issues of cultural competence and health disparities.
+Aim 3: Enhance our successful recruitment of minority researchers by broadening our recruitment strategy to target behavioral health researchers with interest in working with high-need populations including children and families of AI descent and Hispanic populations (including those who are members of immigrant and migrant farmworker groups) We will further enrich the curriculum to ensure proficiency in issues of cultural competence and health disparities.